AdobeDocs/journeys.en/help/using/about/access-management.md

 [!DNL Journey Orchestration] allows you to assign a set of permissions to your users to define which part of the interface they can access.

-They can be managed by Administrators that have access to the Admin console.
-For more information on the Admin console, refer to this [documentation](https://helpx.adobe.com/enterprise/managing/user-guide.html).
+They can be managed by Administrators that have access to the Admin Console.
+For more information on the Admin Console, refer to the [Enterprise and teams admin guide](https://helpx.adobe.com/enterprise/managing/user-guide.html).

 To be able to access [!DNL Journey Orchestration], a user must be:

 * part of a [!DNL Journey Orchestration] **[!UICONTROL product profile]** associated to [!DNL Journey Orchestration] permissions.
 * part of an [!DNL Adobe Experience Platform] **[!UICONTROL product profile]**.
 There is no mandatory permission to have.
 The user should have the **[!UICONTROL profile management]** permission to be able to create and edit platform segments from [!DNL Journey Orchestration] interface.
 For more on this, refer to this [page](https://experienceleague.adobe.com/docs/experience-platform/access-control/home.html#adobe-admin-console).

-In the Admin console, you can assign one of the following out-of-the-box product profiles to your users:
+In Admin Console, you can assign one of the following out-of-the-box product profiles to your users:

 *   **[!UICONTROL Limited Access User]**: user with read-only access to journeys and reports.
 This product profile includes the following permissions:
     *   Read journeys